 Top tips for keeping fit while traveling

-Ok first thing i’ll say is this.
-If you truly want to make fitness and eating healthy a priority our goal is to make it a lifestyle change.
+Ok, the first thing I’ll say is this, if you truly want to make fitness and eating healthy a priority or goal, the first thing you need to do is to make a lifestyle change.
 It doesn’t mean you can’t or shouldn’t have your glass of wine and pizza on Friday (because I most definitely believe you should!)
 I strive for the 80/20 rule.
 80% ON point AKA striving to be healthy and making great choices.
 20% I enjoy life.

-I travel A LOT for my work. speaking all over.
-I’m in conferences quiet a bit.
+I travel A LOT for work, speaking all over and I’m in conferences quite a bit.
 Therefore, I had to learn how to maintain my health if I wanted to continue to be a high performer.

 So here we go:

 - Get your ZZZ’s.
 I strive for 7-8 hours or I get a little off my rocker.
-If i’m on the road for work for a few days I typically won’t stay out late till the last night.
-If you are not getting proper sleep it can be difficult to make proper food decisions and typically one of the first things to go is your workout.
-I will tell you if I have struggle falling asleep because of timezone changes, nerves, excitement I take my sleep spray (click here to order) a couple sprays under the tongue before bed and i’m out… works wonders.
+If I’m on the road for work for a few days I typically won’t stay out late till the last night.
+If you are not getting the proper amount of sleep it can be difficult to make the proper food decisions and typically one of the first things to go is your workout.
+I will tell you if I have trouble falling asleep because of timezone changes, nerves, excitement, etc. I take my sleep spray.
+A couple of sprays under the tongue before bed and I’m out… works wonders.

 - Eating out - its inevitable and you shouldn’t freak out about it.
 So many restaurants now have a “healthy menu” or just do what I do, order a big salad.
 Add extra protein and hold off on croutons, high sugar toppings and ask for balsamic and olive oil dressing on the side.

-- SNACKING- have healthy snacks with you.
-This prevents you from going to the nasty vending machine.
-Or heck the local gas station.
-Some of my favorites include: superfood protein shakes, Isalean Bars, Isadelights, Justin’s Peanut Butter Packets, fresh fruit, nuts or trail mix… the list goes on
+- SNACKING- Make sure to have healthy snacks with you.
+This prevents you from going to the nasty vending machine, or heck the local gas station.
+Some of my favorites include superfood protein shakes, Isalean Bars, Isadelights, Justin’s Peanut Butter Packets, fresh fruit, nuts, or trail mix… the list goes on.

 - Hydrate!
-We usually become dehydrated when we travel, so even the most avid water drinkers like myself need to remember to keep it up when on the road.
+We usually become dehydrated when we travel, so even the most avid water drinkers, like myself, need to remember to keep it up when on the road.
 I also like the Amped Hydrate.
-Perfect little packets of vitamins, minerals and electrolytes that you can just toss in your water to give you that extra bit of hydration.
+They're perfect little packets of vitamins, minerals, and electrolytes that you can just toss in your water to give you that extra bit of hydration.